zareef4/clientSideDB/README.md

 ##Examples

-Use the following code to create a new database, *Persons*, with some test data.
+Use the following code to create a new database, *Employees*, with some test data.

 ```javascript
 Employees = new ClientDatabase('employees')